retiman/leetcode/README.md

-# project-blind
+# leetcode

-Solutions to Leetcode, Hackerrank, etc. problems.
+Solutions to LeetCode problems.